 It took another fifteen years for the town to be fully subsumed by the bourgeoisie-bohemian fungus of Boulder.
 The shitty strip-mall Safeway was torn down when I was in high school to make way for a Sunflower, “like Whole Foods but less corporate.”
 The 1960s post office downtown was sold to a trendy pizza restaurant and an even trendier ice cream parlor, the kind of place that has flavors named after Tao Lin and Dave Eggers.

-The main-street Italian restaurant was opened in 1919 by the pansy-ass brother of a coal miner, the brother who'd rather do woman's work in a kitchen than inhale black dust.
+The main-street Italian restaurant was opened in 1919 by the brother of a coal miner, the brother who'd rather work in a kitchen than inhale black dust.
 It has been on the brink of collapse for at least the last decade.
 The menu proudly declares that the recipes have stayed the same for the last 95 years, and its primary advertising strategy is the presence of "Good, Reasonably-Priced Food."
 They've been hawking the same watery, flavorless pasta sauce in mason jars since time immemorial—rumor has it that the town has never had an e. coli outbreak because a 1970s kitchen renovation at the restaurant somehow continues to introduce enough asbestos into the air to kill any bacteria within a startlingly large radius.

 And maybe this is just a push against the annoying parts of Boulder infringing on whatever my idea of home is.
 Granted, the food at the trendy pizza place is pretty good—way better than offensively bland fare at the nonagenarian Italian restaurant.
 But I can't help but feel like we're losing something every time I drive past this restaurant’s empty dining room, the tight acidity of pureed tomatoes billowing out of the kitchen exhaust fan.
 I doubt they'll make it to 100.